Ty Isha Terrace

 <p>‘a very good school with many outstanding features’.
 We believe that we are already a very successful school, but we are not complacent, believing firmly in the principle of continuous improvement.</p>

 The school supports NQT's and all new staff through induction programmes coordinated by the Senior Mentor.
 High priority is given to Continuous Professional Development for all staff and the school gained Investor in People status in 2003.

 Headteacher and staff

-The Headteacher,Mr Ravi Pawar joined the school in September 2009 following a very successful Estyn Inspection.
-The school has 55 teaching staff and 35 Associate staff.
+The Headteacher,Mr Ravi Pawar joined the school in September 2009 The school has 55 teaching staff and 35 Associate staff.

 There is also a Community Education College and Welsh Nursery based on the school site.

-As well as a full range of Entry level and GCSE courses at KS4 the school offers a growing selection of Alternative Curriculum options eg Asdan Youth Award, GCSE in Leisure & Tourism, BTEC Business and BTEC Construction and link vocational courses with the local College.
-The school also has a well established Welsh Baccalaureate Foundation/Intermediate course which has been in place since September 2007.
+As well as a full range of Entry level and GCSE courses at KS4 the school offers a growing selection of Alternative Curriculum options eg Asdan Youth Award, BTEC Business and BTEC Sport.

-The most recent ESTYN Inspection took place in April 2009 (See the full report at estyn.gov.uk / inspection reports /secondary / caerphilly /Blackwood Comprehensive)
+The most recent ESTYN Inspection took place in November 2015.
+See the full report at estyn.gov.uk / inspection reports /secondary / caerphilly /Blackwood Comprehensive)

 Extra curricular events